KygekDev/default-textures/README.md

 # Minecraft Bedrock Default Vanilla Textures Library

+**UPDATE: This repository is no longer updated because Mojang now has its own [GitHub repo](https://github.com/Mojang/bedrock-samples).
+You can visit the `textures` directory of the repository directly [here](https://github.com/Mojang/bedrock-samples/tree/main/resource_pack/textures).**

+---

 **NOTICE: This repo contains Minecraft Bedrock default vanilla textures library as of version 1.19.20.**

 This repository is intended to help you navigate the Minecraft Bedrock default vanilla textures library.